influxdata/docs-v2/content/influxdb/clustered/reference/cli/influxctl/_index.md

 To connect with your InfluxDB cluster, `influxctl` needs the following credentials:

-- InfluxDB account ID
+- InfluxDB cluster host
-- InfluxDB cluster ID
+- InfluxDB cluster port
+- OAuth provider credentials
+  _(what credentials are needed depend on your OAuth provider)_

 ### Create a configuration file